shendurelab/LAMPRA/README.md

 Note: scripts contain herein do not currently constitute streamlined pipelines and are shared for transparency.
 Iterations and improvement will be made in near future.

-Organization of repositories:
+Scripts are separated in subdirectories organized by categories as detailed below with short descriptive of contents.

+## Plasmid Maps

 Plasmid maps can be found in "plasmid_maps" (refer to manuscript Methods for further details).
+See plasmid_descriptions for a description of all plasmids.

+## Custom Sequencing Amplicons

 Structure of custom sequencing amplicons used in this study are listed in "custom_amplicon_structures".

-Scripts are separated in subdirectories organized by categories as detailed below with short descriptive of contents.

-## Plasmid Maps

-*Coming soon.*

 ## MPRA Processing Scripts